Kenya Equity in Education Project (KEEP) II, Girls' Education Challenge

 The Kenya Equity in Education (KEEP) II, a six-year DFID and GEC funded project (2017-2023), aimed to improve the attendance, retention and performance of marginalised girls in primary and secondary school in Dadaab and Kakuma refugee camps and surrounding host communities.

-As part of the project, CGA supported the implementing consortium, led by the World University Service Canada (WUSC), to design and develop IT systems for a Cash Transfers management system for the purpose of delivering conditional cash transfers (CCTs) to marginalized girls who struggle to attend school regularly.
+As part of the project, CGA supported the implementing consortium, led by the World University Service Canada (WUSC), to design and develop IT systems for a Cash Transfers management system for the purpose of delivering conditional cash transfers (CCTs) to marginalised girls who struggle to attend school regularly.

 CGA developed a system to manage data securely and efficiently, worked closely with partners to ensure the system mirrors the need on the ground and linked the system with payment service providers (banks and mobile network operators).
 After completion, the system was handed over to the main project team, who aims to provide financial assistance to more than 2,500 girls and their families through the duration of the project.